 MapAction never works in isolation – our sole aim during any operation is to quickly and effectively deliver the information our partners need.
 We recognise that there are hundreds of agencies out there well placed to deliver aid and emergency support – our niche is to work with them to help them do that as efficiently as possible.

-MapAction is proud to hold long-term relationships with key partners in the humanitarian emergency response community, including the United Nations, International Federation of Red Cross and Red Crescent Societies, Save the Children and ACAPS.
+MapAction is proud to hold long-term relationships with key partners in the humanitarian emergency response community, including the United Nations, International Federation of Red Cross and Red Crescent Societies, Save the Children, the World Food Programme, ACAPS, the REACH Initiative, the START Network and Translators without Borders as well as several regional disaster management agencies.
 We are also a member of Missing Maps, a collaborative volunteer-based project that aims to map 200 million people in disaster-prone areas by 2021.

 MapAction has completely transformed the speed and accuracy with which we can programme our response.
 I can’t imagine us being successful without their support.